 As a salesperson, you can ask for the client’s phone number and email address to check historical purchases on the POS system.

 Another option is applied for stores using serial numbers.
-Basically, an individual item is given a serial number.
-When sales staff sell a product by scanning the serial (for example 123456XYZ), this serial will be marked as “out of stock”.
+An individual item is given a serial number.
+When sales staff sell a product by scanning the serial (for example, 123456XYZ), this serial will be marked as “out of stock.”
 Therefore, when a client comes to return products, shop owners can check the serial number on each item and accept the return without a receipt.

 On the whole,